How to Start an Online Shop: A Beginner's Guide

 Reviews are also a great way to improve your SEO.
 As customer reviews are often focussed on the same keywords that you target in your SEO strategy, a steady stream of reviews means you are constantly adding new “content” to your website (yes, Google sees reviews as content), thus improving your ranking.

-SEO Ranking checklist Learn to climb up the search engine rankings!
-Download checklist
+Improve Your Ranking: SEO for Online Shops Climb up the search engine rankings!
+Download whitepaper + checklist

 Trust

-It shouldn’t be a surprise that we here at Trusted Shops think that trust is an underrated element to your website.
+It shouldn’t be a surprise that we here at Trusted Shops think that trust is an underrated element of your website.
 However, you should take this element very seriously.
 Although trust can seem like an abstract thing, it is still a factor people consider when deciding to buy from a specific seller.

 Think about why we might buy from Amazon or some other marketplaces.
 There is social proof from other users and we feel like there is a bigger company behind the product that can be trusted since the majority of our experiences there have been relatively good.